Sen. Jeff Merkley says he will not run for president

 The second is a crisis from climate change, which has afflicted forests, farms and fisheries and impacted livelihoods, Merkley said.
 The third is a crisis of opportunity.
 A lack of affordable housing, quality education, access to healthcare and good paying jobs are "strangling the American dream," Merkley said.

-"We are way off track, and the future of America hangs in the balance," the senator said, staring into the camera lens during his four-minute video.
+"We are way off track, and the future of America hangs in the balance," Merkley said, staring into the camera lens during his two-minute video.